shapely/shapely/docs/manual.rst

   [(0.0, 0.0), (1.0, 1.0), (1.0, 0.0), (0.0, 0.0)]

-The `LinearRing` constructor also accepts another `LineString` or `LinearRing` instance, thereby making a copy.
+The `LinearRing` constructor also accepts another `LineString` or `LinearRing` instance, returning a new `LinearRing` instance or a reference to the passed instance, respectively.

 .. code-block:: pycon